Voilett-Roze/asus/DDNS-services.md

 Verify the configuration using:

 ```
-inadyn --check-config -f /jffs/inadyn.conf
+inadyn --check-config -f "/jffs/inadyn.conf"
 ```

 Next, create a `ddns-start` script that will invoke In-a-dyn, pointed at your custom config.
 The script must be placed in `/jffs/scripts/`.
+The `-once` option will ensure that In-a-dyn will exit once it has completed its update (Asuswrt-Merlin runs In-a-dyn as a client rather than as a daemon).
 Such a script would look like this:

 ```
 #!/bin/sh
-/usr/sbin/inadyn -f /jffs/inadyn.conf -e "/sbin/ddns_custom_updated 1" --exec-nochg "/sbin/ddns_custom_updated 1"
+inadyn -once -f "/jffs/inadyn.conf" -e "/sbin/ddns_custom_updated 1" --exec-nochg "/sbin/ddns_custom_updated 1"
 ```

 Give the `ddns-start` execute permissions: